 Constructed lists are stored here.

-If you have defined passwords in your study this table is created.
-Contains all of the respondent passwords defined in the current study.
+If you have defined respondent identifiers in your study this table is created.
+Contains all of the respondent identifiers defined in the current study.

 This table is created and used if you have quotas defined in your study.
 The quotas table keeps track of quota status including all of current quota cell limit counts.